yachty66/AutoBook/prompt.md

    - Liam's work attracts attention from both the scientific community and less scrupulous individuals.
    - He faces ethical dilemmas regarding the use and distribution of these substances.
    - His life takes a tumultuous turn as he navigates wealth, legal challenges, and moral dilemmas.
-   - CliLiam involves Liam making decisions that will define his future and the implications of cognitive-enhancing substances on society.
+   - Liam involves Liam making decisions that will define his future and the implications of cognitive-enhancing substances on society.

-**Writing Style**: Fast-paced and intellectually stimulating, focusing on Liam’s analytical and strategic mindset and the impact of technology.

 **Point of View**: Third person limited, mainly focused on Liams’s perspective.